 How to Bulk Edit WooCommerce and WordPress Data

-You can quickly bulk edit WooCommerce and WordPress data using WP All Import and WP All Export.
-First, export data using WP All Export.
-Make changes to this data using your favorite spreadsheet program (Excel, Numbers, etc.).
-Then apply those changes using WP All Import.
+To bulk edit WooCommerce and WordPress data, first export the data using WP All Export.
+Make changes to this data using your favorite spreadsheet program (Excel, Numbers, etc.), then apply those changes using WP All Import.

 You can also add data filters in this step.